IBM/universal-connectors/filter-plugin/logstash-filter-singlestore-guardium/README.md

    SHOW GLOBAL VARIABLES LIKE 'audit%';
    ```

-**Note:** If you are using docker deployment, the logs directory(i.e. /var/lib/memsql) must be present outside the container.
+**Note:** If you are using docker deployment, the logs directory (i.e. /var/lib/memsql) must be present outside the container.

 ## 3. Configuring Filebeat to push logs to Guardium
-1. Installing Filebeat
-	To install Filebeat on your system, refer to the [Filebeat quick start: installation and configuration](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html#installation) topic.
+1. To install Filebeat on your system, refer to the [Filebeat quick start: installation and configuration](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation-configuration.html#installation) topic.

-2. Configuring Filebeat:
+2. Configuring Filebeat
 	To use Logstash to process additional data collected by Filebeat, configure Filebeat to use Logstash.
 To do so, modify the filebeat.yml file
 		**Note:** Search for the filebeat.yml file in the filebeat installation directory.
 You can also refer [Directory layout](https://www.elastic.co/guide/en/beats/filebeat/current/directory-layout.html) to search the filebeat.yml file.